-Do not let the car roll backwards whilst performing a hill start, as it could prove dangerous.
-If this happens on your test you will score a major or minor fault depending on how severe the rollback is.
+Do not let the car roll backward while performing a hill start, as it could prove dangerous.
+If this happens on your test, you will score a major or minor fault depending on how severe the rollback is.

 When driving uphill your car will need more power to maintain its speed so you may need to change down a gear.
 The steeper the hill the lower the gear you should use.

 A hill is a hazard, so make use of the MSM/PSL routine as you approach the hill.
 Look for road signs that may tell you how steep the hill is, and for any slow-moving vehicles that are already on the hill.
 Decide whether you need to change to s lower gear.
 If so, do so before you start to climb.

 In comparison to driving on the level, when driving up a hill:

 Make sure your handbrake is firmly engaged.
 If facing downhill, turn the front wheels into the kerb and put the car into reverse gear.
 If facing uphill turn the wheels away from the kerb and engage first gear.

 What the driving test examiner expects of you during the driving test

 When approaching a hill you will see a warning sign that tells you how steep the upward slope is.

 The figure shown as a percentage (in the image 20%) tells you the gradient of the slope.
 So 20% means for every five feet along (horizontal) the road rises one foot (vertical).